-Transactions of the Company-sponsored Employee Benefit Trust are treated as being those of the Company and are therefore reflected in the parent company and group financial statements.
-Shares held by the Employee Benefit Trust in the ultimate holding company are recorded as investments.
+Transactions of the group-sponsored Employee Benefit Trust are treated as being those of the sponsoring group company and are therefore reflected in the group financial statements.
+In particular, the trust's purchases and sales of shares in the company are debited and credited directly to equity.